Attakuan/pulse-stylegan2-implementation/README.md

 # pulse-stylegan2-implementation
- StyleGAN2 implementation for PULSE: Self-Supervised Photo Upsampling via Latent Space Exploration of Generative Models
+ Unofficial StyleGAN2 implementation for PULSE: Self-Supervised Photo Upsampling via Latent Space Exploration of Generative Models.

+ The code is from the original repository: "https://github.com/adamian98/pulse"